 - 3.5.H.
-IMPORTANT EXERCISE: TENSOR PRODUCTS OF $\mathcal{O}X$ -MODULES. (a) Suppose $\mathcal{O}X$ is a sheaf of rings on X. Define (categorically) what we should mean by tensor product of two $\mathcal{O}X$ -modules.
+IMPORTANT EXERCISE: TENSOR PRODUCTS OF \mathcal{O}X -MODULES. (a) Suppose \mathcal{O}X is a sheaf of rings on X. Define (categorically) what we should mean by tensor product of two \mathcal{O}X -modules.
 Give an explicit construction, and show that it satisfies your categorical definition.
 Hint: take the "presheaf tensor product" which needs to be defined and sheafify.
-Note: $\otimes{\mathcal{O}X}$ is often written $\otimes$ when the subscript is clear from the context.
-(An example showing sheafification is necessary will arise in Example 15.1.1.) - (b) Show that the tensor product of stalks is the stalk of tensor product. - 3.5.1.
+Note: $\otimes{\mathcal{O}X}$ is often written \otimes when the subscript is clear from the context.
+(An example showing sheafification is necessary will arise in Example 15.1.1.) - (b) Show that the tensor product of stalks is the stalk of tensor product.
+(If you can show this, you may be able to make sense of the phrase "colimits commute with tensor products".) - 3.5.1.
 Conclusion.
 Just as presheaves are abelian categories because all abelian-categorical notions make sense open set by open set, sheaves are abelian categories because all abelian-categorical notions make sense stalk by stalk.